-Aviator College provides financial aid, which may include grants, loans, scholarships and veteran's benefits to students demonstrating need.
+Aviator College provides financial aid to students who qualify and demonstrate need, including grants, loans, scholarships, and veterans' benefits.
 Counseling and assistance is available at the financial aid office.
-Financial information is kept confidential to the extent possible and compliance to the Federal Education Rights and Privacy Act of 1974 (FERPA).
+Financial information is confidential to the extent possible and in compliance with the Federal Education Rights and Privacy Act of 1974 (FERPA).
 The financial aid department has procedures in place to ensure that all applicants receive the same treatment and guidance.
-However, the primary responsibility for applying for aid and/or designing a plan to cover all educational costs rests with the student and his/her family.
+However, the primary responsibility for applying for aid and/or designing a plan to cover all educational costs rests with the student and their family.